 — The New Yorker, 12/21/17

-Charlie Kirk needed a black face and found one in Candace Owens, who despite the smiles, doesn’t think much of real conservatives and has openly said as much.
+So Charlie Kirk needed a damage-control black face and found one from the ghetto of Stamford, Connecticut.
+Candace Owens, despite the smiles, doesn’t think much of real conservatives and has openly said as much.
 That is, until in futility she attempts to scrub the evidence of her social justice warrior past. (see Degree180 founder: Candace Owens)

 Degree180 launched a full-scale investigation into the bat-shit-crazy antics of the Republican Tea Party and the results are not-so-shocking to say the least: